Practitioner Marketing Meet the Practitioner: Vince “IT With a Purpose” Power

 What motivated you to start writing about integration?

 I like helping people learn.
 I‘ve had roles like senior enterprise architect at fairly large companies.
 I like new things, I learn easily, and I like helping to make things useful and get people up and running [with those new things].
 I can do the day-to-day maintenance stuff.
-It was outside my comfort zone, so it seemed like a good thing.
+Technical writing was outside my comfort zone, so it seemed like a good thing.

 How did you find out about Fixate?